Scalingo/documentation/src/_posts/platform/app/2000-01-01-send-signal.md

 ### Example of a Node.js Express application

 The default command run by Scalingo for a Node.js application is `npm start`.
 It runs a command specified in the `.scripts.start` field of the `package.json`.
-When a signal is sent to the application, `npm start` is the first process to catch it.
-It does not forward the signal to the child process started with the `.scripts.start` field.
+When a signal is sent to the application, `npm` is the first process to catch it. `npm` does not forward the signal to the child process started with the `.scripts.start` field.
 A Node.js sample resolving this issue via the `Procfile` can be found [here](https://github.com/Scalingo/sample-node-express).